redislabs-training/redis-sitesearch/README.md

 Ensure you are running at least these versions before you continue.

-### .env files
+### Environment Variables

-The app is configured using environment variables, so you'll need two different `.env` files depending on what you want to do:
+The app is configured using environment variables.
+For local development, you'll need a `.env` file, from which the app will read environment variables.

-- `.env`: Environment variables for local development
-- `.env.prod`: Environment variables to deploy to production

-Examples are included, which you can copy from `.env.example` to `.env` and from `.env.prod.example` to `.env.prod`.
+An example is included, which you should copy from `.env.example` to `.env` from the root directory of the repository:

+        cp .env.example .env

+**Deployment note**: If you deploy redis-sitesearch to Google Cloud Platform using the deploy.sh script, the script expects to configure environment variables from a .env.prod file.
+If you deploy to Amazon Lightsail, you need to configure environment variables in the Lightsail GUI.

-### Redis Passwords
+### Redis Password-protection

 This application expects to use a password to authenticate with Redis.
-Both .env.prod.example and .env.example include the environment variable `REDIS_PASSWORD`.
+The .env.example file includes the required environment variable, `REDIS_PASSWORD`.

-In local development, running `docker-compose up` will start Redis in password-required mode with the password you set in the `REDIS_PASSWORD` environment variable from the `.env` file.
+In local development, running `docker-compose up` will start Redis in password-required mode using the password you set in the `REDIS_PASSWORD` environment variable, and the app will connect using that password.
+So, for local development, you shouldn't have to think about the password.

+To connect to Redis using `redis-cli`, use the `-a` command-line flag or the `AUTH` command and enter the password from your .env file (or the password you manually set in the `REDIS_PASSWORD` environment variable, if you didn't use the .env file).

-In production, the app will use the password from the `.env.prod` file.
+In production, the app will use whatever password you configure in the production environment's `REDIS_PASSWORD` environment variable.

 ### Virtualenv